SLT-World/SLBr/README.md

 ## Based on CefSharp
 CefSharp is an embedded Chromium browser for .NET apps such as WPF and Winforms.
 It is a lightweight .NET wrapper for the Chromium Embedded Framework (CEF).

 CefSharp follows modern web standards, and supports HTML5, JavaScript, CSS3, HTML5 audio/video elements as well as WebGL.
-CefSharp has basically everything a modern browser would need.
+CefSharp has basically everything a modern browser has.

 ## Special thanks to
 - The Chromium Embedded Framework (CEF) by Marshall A. Greenblatt.